TophatSynth/Eclipsed-Backup/Characters and Entities/The Wastes/Zen.md

 Goals:
 - (Long term) To expand his empire to stretch across the entire continent.
-- (Short term) To get the amulet back and secure the rest of the egregious sum of money the [[The Pheonix Enclave]] promised him.
+- (Short term) To get the amulet back and secure the rest of the egregious sum of money that [[The Pheonix Enclave]] promised him.

 Notes:
 - Tabaxi